CityOfStanton/Kiosk-Client/README.md

 ## Features
   * Remotely control the app using a web-based static file or a local file.
     * Displays images
-      * Supports most common formats such as .png and .jpg
+      * Supports most common formats such as .png and .jpg.
     * Displays websites
-      * Customizable, automatic website scrolling
+      * Customizable, automatic website scrolling.
-  * Set timing between actions to allow for a dynamic experience
+  * Set timing between actions to allow for a dynamic experience.
-  * Designed for use with Windows Kiosk Mode
+  * Designed for use with Windows Kiosk Mode.
-  * Minimum permission requirement reduces elevation attack surface
+  * Minimum permission requirement reduces elevation attack surface.

 ## Getting Started